Rules & Regulations

 A good Scout is responsible and therefore must also monitor what he or she eats to ensure it is compliant with their normal diet.
 We will NOT be able to meet the special dietary needs of your Scout without advance notice.
 Special dietary restrictions must email Carrie Kurtz at firstname.lastname@example.org two weeks prior to your arrival.

-Each Scout is asked to remain in his campsite and observe quiet hours between 10 pm and 6 am.
+Each Scout is asked to remain in his or her campsite and observe quiet hours between 10 pm and 6 am.

 The buildings and developed areas provide: troop campsites, commissary, trading post, showers, chapel, program areas and a complete waterfront.
 Campsites are located throughout the wooded areas and provide platform tents and a latrine with the shower facilities being shared with the neighboring campsites.
 Latrines and showers are private with individual stalls.
 Any equipment or camp property damaged by the troop will be replaced by the troop.
 The troop is financially responsible for any monetary loss to the Council.